CrowCpp/Crow/docs/getting_started/a_simple_webpage.md

 Hello World is a good start, but what if you want something a bit more fancy..
 Something like an HTML document saying "Hello World".
 If that's what you want, follow along:

 ## Basic Webpage
-Let's start our webpage with.. well.. a webpage. but before we create a webpage we need to place it somewhere Crow recognizes, this directory (for now) is going to be called `templates`.
+Let's start our webpage with.. well.. a webpage.
+But before we create a webpage we need to place it somewhere Crow recognizes, this directory (for now) is going to be called `templates`.

 Once our `templates` folder is created, we can create our HTML document inside it, let's call it `fancypage.html`.